mikikg/BatoMM/README.md

 # BatoMM
-High End Bridge Audio Amplifier based on 2xLM3886 and LME49720
+Macola's High End Bridge Audio Amplifier based on 2xLM3886 and LME49720 with remote sensing.

 This repository include design files, shematic and PCB films for DIY High End Audio amplifier.